Khonsa

-Khonsa is the headquarters of Tirap district in the Indian state of Arunachal Pradesh.
-It also houses Ramakrishna Sarada Mission School, Christ The King ICSE School.
-The Noctes, a Wancho tribe, are the indigenous population, although the town is cosmopolitan in nature, people from every Indian state can be found here.
+Khonsa is the headquarters of the Tirap district in the Indian state of Arunachal Pradesh.
+It also houses Ramakrishna Sarada Mission School and Christ the King ICSE School.
+The Nocte people, a Wancho tribe, are the indigenous inhabitants.
+The town is cosmopolitan in nature, with citizens from multiple Indian states being found here.
+It is 43km away from Deomali, a census town.

 Geography

 Khonsa is located at 27.02°N 95.57°E. It has an average elevation of 1215 metres (3986 feet).

+Education

+Wangcha Rajkumar Government College in Deomali town is the only college in Tirap district which iss 43km away.
+Khonsa houses Ramakrishna Sarada Mission School and Christ the King ICSE School.